gleamicus/chef-ohai-ipmi/README.md

 - `ohai-ipmi::default`: Install the ipmi plugin to make the basic `available` attribute populated.
-- `ohai-ipmi::extra`: If ipmi is available, install the `ipmitool` package via your package manager.
+- `ohai-ipmi::ipmitool`: If ipmi is available, install the `ipmitool` package via your package manager.
+- `ohai-ipmi::freeipmi`: Install the freeipmi tool if ipmi is available.
+- `ohai-ipmi::nagios`: Install a nagios check plugin for all IPMI sensors (basic.)

 # To-Do